 - Discount on the AALNA national conference registration fee

-- Discount on the Assisted Living Nurse Certification Exam
+- Discount on the Assisted Living Nurse Certification Course and Exam

 - FREE access to the Assisted Living Incident Command System (ALICS)